sematext/docs/docs/logs/faq.md

 ### How many logs can I store?

-There is no limit to how many logs you can store in your logging management app.
+There is no limit to how many logs you can store in your logging management App.
  That said, you should try to pick the ideal Daily Volume when picking your plan, as that is going to give you the most optimal $/GB price.